 Dr. Connie Yowell, the visionary CEO of Collective Shift, is a former policy analyst for the U.S. Department of Education during Bill Clinton’s Administration and a former associate professor at the University of Illinois.

-The Socrates New Orleans Salon includes a public panel and reception on Thursday evening.
+The Socrates New Orleans Salon includes a public panel and reception on Thursday evening at 7:00pm.
 Yowell’s Salon seminar is October 12th from 8:30 a.m. to 4 p.m.
 Socrates seminars are designed for optimal balance between serious content and cross-disciplinary thought for busy professionals.

 “As a hub of entrepreneurial innovation and rich history, New Orleans is a prime location to engage in this debate and consider the opportunities and challenges presented by an increasingly digital world,” Yowell said.

 A public-private partnership between the business community and city government, the New Orleans Business Alliance is the official economic development organization for New Orleans.
 Formed in 2010, NOLABA’s goal is to position the city as the ideal intersection of commerce and culture.
 Focused on holistic economic development, NOLABA works to attract new business investments to New Orleans, assist incumbent businesses with growth, while offering New Orleans citizens comprehensive talent development programs beneficial for both jobseekers and employees alike.
 Economic development matters only because people matter.
 By pursuing an inclusive economic development strategy, all New Orleanians will have enhanced economic security.

 NOLABA is an Accredited Economic Development Organization from the International Economic Development Council, the largest economic development membership organization.
 Only 70 economic development organizations globally and four in Louisiana have earned accreditation.
 Visit nolaba.org for more information.